imcitius/checker/README.md

 ### in defaults and projects
 ```
-run_every: The frequency of testing and running alerts.
+run_every: 600s The frequency of testing and running alerts (in seconds).

-// TODO check the feature
+// TODO check the features
 min_health: the minimum number of live checks within the healthchck that does not put the project in critical status
 allow_fails: the number of checks that have failed to the critical status that can pass before the alert is sent to the critical channel

 mode: notification mode, in loud mode alerts are sent to carts, in quiet mode they are only output to stdout.